kska32/K-Wallet/privacy.md

-# Private Policy for k:wallet
+# Privacy Policy for k:wallet

 <p>
 ※ This app does not collect any user data, all user data is stored on the user's local computer.